Bianca Montgomery: Storylines

-In July 2003, Bianca is savagely beaten and raped by her abusive, controlling boyfriend Michael.
-She internalizes her rage and only tells Maggie, but eventually the entire town of Pine Valley learns the truth, which brings Bianca and her estranged mother closer.
-Michael is charged with kidnapping,rape, and attempted murder but, to the town's outrage, he is acquitted when he claims self defense.
+In July 2003, Bianca is savagely raped by Michael.
+She internalizes her anguish and only tells Maggie, but eventually the entire town of Pine Valley learns the truth, which brings Bianca and her estranged mother closer.
+Michael is charged with rape but to the town's outrage, he is acquitted.
 When Bianca discovers she is pregnant as a result of the rape, Kendall, who had so often scorned Bianca in their past, unconditionally supports her sister and does not give an opinion on Bianca's choices.
 Michael disappears and Kendall announces she has married her sister's abuser, who shortly turns up dead with Kendall having become the primary suspect in his murder.
-When Bianca tells Kendall she is keeping her baby, also inspired by Kendall being part of her life, Kendall helps her sister and, with Maggie and Lena's help, aids her in hiding her pregnancy from everyone, including Erica.
+When Bianca tells Kendall she is keeping her baby, also inspired by Kendall being part of her life, Kendall helps her sister and, with Maggie and David's help, aids her in hiding her pregnancy from everyone, including Erica.
 Kendall announces she is pregnant by Michael, which is also used by her lawyers to help avoid a murder charge and Bianca helps Kendall fake the pregnancy.
 Bianca and Kendall's ruse is aided by Dr. David Hayward, Ryan Lavery, Lena, Maggie, Reggie Montgomery, and Jackson.
 The truth eventually comes out that Bianca is the killer but blocked it out and that Kendall, with Reggie's help, worked to cover it up in an effort to protect Bianca; Bianca shot Michael in self-defense but the trauma of her abuse and rape led to her repressing the memory.
 After hearing Bianca's confession, the judge presiding over the case leans hard on the prosecution not to file any charges against her.